IPMA Level D

 Who is this qualification for?

 This qualification is aimed at individuals looking to broaden their knowledge in project management.
 No previous experience is required for this level.

 Project Management Associate

 What is the process?

-Firstly, you will need to submit your completed application form.
+Firstly, you will need to submit your completed application form and self-assessment form.

 In stage two you will need to complete a one-hour exam answering multiple choice questions covering 50% of the syllabus through 60 questions and a two-hour examination via 14 short written answers, with 12 having to be answered.